 As we mentioned above, if it isn’t mobile friendly, it isn’t getting the leads you want.
 If it’s poorly designed or not optimized, it’s not going to work the way that it should.
 It’s not that you won’t get any leads if your website is outdated, it’s just that you’re missing out on getting more leads.

-Struggling with an outdated website?
+Struggling with an outdated website design?
 Check out our guide on how to create a great website for your business.

-2. Your website doesn't tell people why they should care
+2. Your web design doesn't tell people why they should care

 Here’s the harsh truth: no one cares about your product or service.
 Or, at least, no one cares unless you give them a reason to.

-Too many websites focus on talking about the business and how great they are without answering the big questions every visitor is asking like, “Why should I choose you?” and “What’s in it for me?”
+Too many website designs focus on talking about the business and how great they are without answering the big questions every visitor is asking like, “Why should I choose you?” and “What’s in it for me?”

 3. You didn't define your target market